JoshuaRogan/maloschristmas/prompt.md

 The site should include beautiful data visualizations and deep details about the gifts

 The winner is closest without going over unless everyone goes over then the closest wins.

+This site will be hosted on netlify so take advantage of that if neccessary.